 When planning HELDIG, over sixty professors and senior researchers were identified working on Digital Humanities related topics in seven faculties of the university.
 Strengthening these actitivies through collaboration and coordination is a major goal of HELDIG.
 Some examples of DH related activities at UH are listed below, but there are many more:

-- Several professorships related to digital humanities at the Faculty of Arts, such as those of Mikko Tolonen, Timo Honkela, Jörg Tiedeman, and Lauri Carlson
+- Several professorships related to digital humanities at the Faculty of Arts, such as those of Mikko Tolonen, Timo Honkela, Jörg Tiedeman, Lauri Carlson, Martti Vainio, and Roman Yangarber

 - FIN-CLARIN – Integrating the language resources in Finland